 Did you know that there is a residency requirement to be in the festival and all exhibitors are New York State residents?
 It's all LOCAL.

 Inside the Pavilion, the Library will have stacks upon stacks of books for sale.
 If you're looking for something full of art to add to your collection check it out.
 Or pop into the Gallery Store to see what's on sale (the Store also has a large sidewalk sale outside behind the building).

 In the Ballroom you'll find local dance groups performing and down in Creative Workshop free hands-on activities and demos for families.

 Food trucks, kettle corn, ice cream, beer, wine, coffee and more.
 We hear a few of the many in attendance will be Macarollin, Cheesed & Confused, The Meatball Truck, Rohrbach's, Pittsford Dairy Ice Cream and Glen Edith Coffee... you'll just have to find out who else will be there by GOING.
 And don't forget about Brown Hound Downtown located inside the building.

 Outside you'll find: lots and lots of art, food, beverages, bands, the Gallery store sidewalk sale and (hopefully) beautiful weather.

-Inside you'll find: the museum and store, library book sale, dance performances, Brown Hound and maybe even a performance on the Italian Baroque Organ on Sunday if you're lucky.
+Inside you'll find: the museum (don't forget: free admission), the gallery store, library book sale, dance performances, Brown Hound and maybe even a performance on the Italian Baroque Organ on Sunday if you time it right.

 Stefanie is co-Founder of the Rochesteriat.
 She LOVES our city's festivals and always has good intentions to buy for others, but often only buys herself things.... #oops.
 Join the conversation on Facebook, Instagram, and Twitter.